PlanetaryRobotics/IrisRoverPackage/Apps/GroundSoftware/out/docs/IrisBackendv3/codec/payload.md

     ### Static methods

     `decode(data: bytes, endianness_code: str = '<') ‑> IrisBackendv3.codec.payload.FileMetadata`
-    :   From C&TL at time of writing (10/01/2021):
+    :   Based on C&TL from 10/01/2021.
+Revised on 04/15/2023.
         File Metadata Format:   (data in block 0) Field               Type                Description
         callbackId              uint16_t        Monotonically increasing callback ID of the command that triggered this file to be sent.
 Uniquely links this file to the command which requested it.
 Callback IDs are unique for images and UWB files.
 Callback IDs for commands requesting images start counting at 0.
-Callback IDs for commands requesting UWB files start counting at 2^5 timestamp           uint32_t    Time (in ms since Hercules power up) of when this file was generated. fileTypeMagic   uint8_t         [See below]
+Callback IDs for commands requesting UWB files start counting at 2^5 fileGroupTotalLines uint16_t    Total Number of lines in the file group (i.e. image). timestamp               uint32_t        Time (in ms since Hercules power up) of when this file was generated. fileTypeMagic       uint8_t             [See below]

         File        Type Magic (in Metadata):   (data in block 0, inside File Metadata)
         Image:      0x01